gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Retrieve info of all the companies (e.g. name, uid, and company type) whose inventory is fetched into the current sales channel application
+Fetch info of all the companies (e.g. name, uid, and company type) whose inventory is fetched into the current sales channel application

 *Returned Response:*